Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

-To rigorously evaluate the effectiveness of FM-MCMC, we performed posterior estimation for $\beta$ Pictoris b using both PTMCMC and Nested sampling.
+\emph{Efficiency Improvement.}---To rigorously evaluate the effectiveness of FM-MCMC, we performed posterior estimation for $\beta$ Pictoris b using both PTMCMC and Nested sampling.
 The PTMCMC sampler was configured with 20 temperature tiers and 1,000 parallel chains.
-After burn-in, we retained the final 10,000 samples for posterior analysis.
-Both samplers utilized parallel computing with 10 threads, implemented on an AMD Ryzen 9 7945HX CPU.
+After burn-in, we retained the final 20,000 samples for posterior analysis.
 The PTMCMC computation completed in 452 minutes, while the Nested sampling algorithm required 2124 minutes to achieve convergence.

-FM-MCMC demonstrates statistical robustness in parameter inference.
-As shown in Fig.\ref{fig:corner_mcmc}, both the 2D contours and 1D marginal distributions of all FM-MCMC parameters, along with the corresponding confidence intervals listed in Table~\ref{table:result}, are consistent with results obtained from PTMCMC and Nested Sampling, confirming the fidelity of the inferred distributions.
-Moreover, likelihood comparisons (Table~\ref{compare}) show that FM-MCMC achieves a mean negative log-likelihood of $-133.0$, which is \textbf{53.4\% better} than that of PTMCMC ($-285.4$) and \textbf{43.2\% better} than that of Nested sampling ($-234.3$), underscoring its superior capability to explore complex, high-dimensional parameter spaces.
-Critically, its \textbf{maximum likelihood} (-129.6) equals PTMCMC (-129.6) and deviates only \textbf{0.08\%} from Nested sampling (-129.5),demonstrating that FM-MCMC achieves enhanced efficiency without optimality.
+As shown in Table~\ref{table:efficiency}, FM-MCMC demonstrates high efficiency by integrating machine learning with traditional sampling.
+Under identical configurations (20 temperature tiers, 1,000 parallel chains), FM-MCMC completes sampling in \textbf{348.9 seconds} ($\approx$5.8 minutes), outperforming PTMCMC (27,133.9s/7.5h) and Nested sampling (127,478.8s/35.4h) by \textbf{77.8$\boldsymbol{\times}$} and \textbf{365.4$\boldsymbol{\times}$}, respectively.
+Moreover, likelihood comparisons show that FM-MCMC achieves a mean negative log-likelihood of $-133.0$, which is \textbf{53.4\% better} than that of PTMCMC ($-285.4$) and \textbf{43.2\% better} than that of Nested sampling ($-234.3$). \reply{Critically, its \textbf{maximum likelihood} (-129.6) equals that of PTMCMC (-129.6) and deviates by only \textbf{0.08\%} from that of Nested sampling (-129.5), demonstrating that FM-MCMC achieves enhanced efficiency without compromising posterior accuracy.} \reply{The offline training of the FMPE network was completed in about 22 minutes on an NVIDIA RTX 4090 GPU using early stopping.}

+\emph{Accuracy.}---FM-MCMC demonstrates statistical robustness in parameter inference.
+As shown in Fig.\ref{fig:corner_mcmc}, both the 2D contours and 1D marginal distributions of all FM-MCMC parameters are consistent with results obtained from PTMCMC and Nested Sampling, confirming the fidelity of the inferred distributions.
+Detailed posterior estimates and comparisons with purely neural-based methods (NPE) are provided in the Supplemental Material.